 Although doctoral studies in the Netherlands are in many respects perhaps not all that different from the programs available in your own country, there are still some particular features of the PhD programs offered in Groningen that you should take into account when making your decision.
 Here you will find the answers to the most common questions.
 Or download this brochure.

-It is possible to extend a PhD programme in exceptional cases, such as long-term illness or pregnancy.
-The supervisor of the PhD scholarship student concerned will use his/her discretion to decide whether to extend the programme.
+A: It is possible to extend a PhD programme in exceptional cases, such as (1) long-term illness or pregnancy or (2) excellent performance with cum laude potency.
+In the first case the supervisor of the PhD scholarship student concerned will use his/her discretion to decide whether to extend the programme.
+In the second case the procedure designated below can be followed.

 Copy of the passport